Exploring the Chattahoochee Nature Center on the Chattahoochee River

 Wildlife Walk

-Kids and animal lovers will adore exploring the paved pathways just outside the center, which feature numerous Raptor Aviaries, Butterfly Gardens, Beaver Habitat and more.
+Kids and animal lovers will adore exploring the paved pathways just outside the center, which feature Raptor Aviaries, Butterfly Gardens, Beaver Habitat and more.

 More than 600 animals are brought to the CNC’s Wildlife Clinic each year, and not all of them can be rehabilitated well enough to return to the wild.